ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/customising_your_plot.rst

 Create a new *Macro* icon and edit it.
 This time we see a code editor, custom-built for the Macro language.
 The editor can automatically translate Metview icons into Macro code, so do the following:

-* drop the *t1000.grb* icon into the Macro Editor; a variable called ``t1000_2e_grb`` is assigned to the value of the ``read()`` command, which reads the GRIB data.
+* drop the *t1000.grb* icon into the Macro Editor; a variable called ``t1000_2e_grb`` is assigned to the value of the :func:`read` command, which reads the GRIB data.
 Such variable names are based on the names of the icons used to generate them, but with non-permitted characters replaced by their hexadecimal code (in this case, the dot in the filename is replaced with 2e).

 * rename the variable to simply be ``t1000``